c0d3s/RecommEngine/README.md

 ### How Recommendations Work

-When passing 'data (hash)'' and 'subject' arguments to the recommendations method, RecommEngine will compare the similarity between all members of the data hash and the subject using the specified similarity algorithm, and determine a weighted predicted score for each product that the subject has not yet rated.
-These products are sorted by score in descending order.
+When passing 'data' and 'subject' arguments to the recommendations method, RecommEngine will compare the similarity between all members of the data hash and the subject using the specified similarity algorithm, and determine a weighted predicted score for each product based upon each user's similarity to the subject.
+Only 'products' that the subject has not yet rated will be returned.
+The products are sorted by score in descending order.

 ## Usage